-Existing plans, grant awards, progress reports and studies from City departments and community organizations were reviewed to inform emissions forecasting and climate action target development.
+Existing plans, grant awards, studies and progress reports from City departments and community organizations were reviewed to inform emissions forecasting and climate action target development.
 Highlights of these findings are outlined in Energy, Transportation, Waste, and Water sections below.

 ENERGY